libuv/libuv/docs/src/fs.rst

         Unlike `scandir(3)`, this function does not return the "." and ".." entries.

     .. note::
-        On Linux, getting the type of an entry is only supported by some filesystems (btrfs, ext2, ext3 and ext4 at the time of this writing), check the :man:`getdents(2)` man page.
+        On Linux, getting the type of an entry is only supported by some file systems (btrfs, ext2, ext3 and ext4 at the time of this writing), check the :man:`getdents(2)` man page.

 .. c:function:: int uv_fs_stat(uv_loop_t* loop, uv_fs_t* req, const char* path, uv_fs_cb cb)